-In order to maintain current rights to tenure to exploration tenements PELs 1 and 12, the consolidated entity has minimum exploration expenditure obligations of \$1.5M and is required to carry out exploration activities under an agreed work program.
-These tenements are subject to a joint venture agreement between Australian Coalbed Methane Pty Limited (ACM), a wholly-owned subsidiary of Carbon Minerals Limited, and Santos QNT Pty Limited (Santos).
+In order to maintain current rights to tenure to exploration tenements PELs 1 and 12, the consolidated entity is required to carry out exploration activities under an agreed work program.
+These tenements are subject to a joint arrangement agreement between Australian Coalbed Methane Pty Limited (ACM), a wholly-owned subsidiary of Carbon Minerals Limited, and Santos QNT Pty Limted (Santos).
 Under the terms of the agreement ACM is required to meet total work program expenditure of \$13M.
 These obligations are not provided for in the financial statements and are payable as follows:

+2014 \$ 2013 \$
-Within one year 1,504,000 7,791,934

-Later than one year but not later than 5 years 3,629,607 1,900,000
+Within one year Later than one year but not later than 5 years 4,732,133 1,504,000 3,629,607

-·

-5,133,607 9,691,934
+4,732,133 5,133,607